asweigart/pyautogui/docs/cheatsheet.rst

 Cheat Sheet
 ===========

-This is a quickstart reference to using PyAutoGUI.
-All the keyword arguments in these examples are optional.
+This is a quickstart reference to using PyAutoGUI. **All the keyword arguments in the examples on this page are optional.**

     >>> import pyautogui